hoonzis/hoonzis.github.io/_posts/2010-07-14-enterprise-java-netbeans.md

 }
 ```

-Now that you have finished the Persistance Unit you can try to deploy
-the project.
-Of course there is no functionality so far created, but
-during the deployment the database should be created for you.
-You can
-check the resulted database in the Services tab.
+Now that you have finished the Persistence Unit you can try to deploy the project.
+Of course there is no functionality so far created, but during the deployment the database should be created for you.
+You can check the resulted database in the Services tab.

 [![](http://1.bp.blogspot.com/_fmvjrARTMYo/TEBjoI_WSVI/AAAAAAAAAG4/T5ODHLULHvY/s320/database_structure.PNG)](http://1.bp.blogspot.com/_fmvjrARTMYo/TEBjoI_WSVI/AAAAAAAAAG4/T5ODHLULHvY/s1600/database_structure.PNG)

 ### Session Beans

 Now we will create the Session Bean, which will provide method and
 actions which we can perform with our Entity Beans.
 Go to Enterprise Beans -&gt; New -&gt; Session Bean, than specify the
 package and leave the standard settings.
 [![](http://3.bp.blogspot.com/_fmvjrARTMYo/TD4HONy-sYI/AAAAAAAAAGY/64PRH9ir9tw/s320/session_bean.PNG)](http://3.bp.blogspot.com/_fmvjrARTMYo/TD4HONy-sYI/AAAAAAAAAGY/64PRH9ir9tw/s1600/session_bean.PNG)

-You can notice that the newly created Bean implements interface ending
-with "Local".
-Now we will add the first method which will return all the companies in
-the database.
-NetBeans tells you how to do this - Context Menu -&gt;
-Insert Code -&gt; Add Bussiness Method.
+You can notice that the newly created Bean implements interface ending with "Local".
+Now we will add the first method which will return all the companies in the database.
+NetBeans tells you how to do this - Context Menu -&gt; Insert Code -&gt; Add Business Method.

 [![](http://2.bp.blogspot.com/_fmvjrARTMYo/TD4H6TMQfiI/AAAAAAAAAGg/AuZtOzZjG-U/s320/add_buss_method.PNG)](http://2.bp.blogspot.com/_fmvjrARTMYo/TD4H6TMQfiI/AAAAAAAAAGg/AuZtOzZjG-U/s1600/add_buss_method.PNG)